Rishitha2811/Fake-News-Detection/README.md

 ## Dataset

-The dataset used in this project consists of labeled news articles where each article is marked as either "fake" or "real."
-The details about the dataset and how it is preprocessed can be found in the `Data` section of this repository.
+The dataset utilized in this project comprises two CSV files sourced from GossipCop, categorized into fake and real news samples.
+The files are used to train and test the deep learning models to distinguish between fake and real news articles: gossipcop_fake.csv: Contains samples of fake news collected from GossipCop. gossipcop_real.csv: Contains samples of real news collected from GossipCop.
+Detailed descriptions of how these files are preprocessed and utilized in the models are provided in the Jupyter notebooks within this repository.

 ## Requirements